andshrew/PlayStation-Trophies/docs/APIv2.md

 A request to this URL will retrieve a summary of the trophies earned by a user for specific titles.

 The `titleId` can be a single title ID, or it can be a comma seperated list of title IDs (%2C when used in a URL).
-Every title has has an ID assigned to it with these typically starting "CUSA" for PS4 titles and "PPSA" for PS5 titles.
+Every title has an ID assigned to it with these typically starting "CUSA" for PS4 titles and "PPSA" for PS5 titles.

 The numeric `accountId` can be that of any PSN account for which the authenticating account has permissions to view the trophy list.
 When querying the titles associated with the authenticating account the numeric `accountId` can be substituted with `me`.